drschwabe/express-user-session/README.md

 ```
 Now you can set/change values on `req.session.user` (following the same behavior as in [express-session#reqsession] ) and they will persist throughout your application until said session expires...

-the session by default will expire in 48 hours unless deleted manually.
-You can delete it by having your user request the route `/user-session/destroy` or by calling `.destroy(req)` manually.
+the session by default will expire in 48 hours unless deleted manually or overwritten (see below).
+You can delete it by having your user request the route `/user-session/destroy` or by calling `.destroy(req)`.

 #### options